Old Nayong Pilipino: Operational history

 The organization that ran the theme park in Pasay, the Nayong Pilipino Foundation was established through Presidential Decree 37 which was issued by then-President Ferdinand Marcos on November 6, 1972.
-The theme park itself, besides Manila International Airport (now Ninoy Aquino International Airport) was opened in 1970.
+The theme park itself, beside Manila International Airport (now Ninoy Aquino International Airport) was opened in 1970.
 The theme park proper covered an area of 22.3 ha while the whole property associated with the facility measures 45.9 ha.

 In 1991, the recorded the number of visitors at the Nayong Pilipino reached one million, a figure which was sustained until 1994.
 However visitors to the park have declined by the end of 1995.
 In 1993, then-President Fidel V. Ramos, issued Proclamation No. 273 which directed the Nayong Pilipino Foundation to conduct a year-long fundraising campaign due to the deteriorating state of the Nayong Pilipino's facilities.

 The moving of the Nayong Pilipino was first proposed in 1999. then-Tourism Secretary Gemma Cruz Araneta proposed moving the theme park at the Clark Special Economic Zone in Pampanga at the site of the Expo Filipino.
 However such plans were shelved after President Joseph Estrada underwent an impeachment trial.
 The relocation of the park was revived again the following year, after the Manila International Airport Authority made it known that it had to construct additional facilities for Ninoy Aquino International Airport (NAIA) to comply with safety standards imposed by the International Civil Aviation Organization.

 The theme park was closed in 2002, after a taxiway and service road was built on 9 ha of the facility for the Terminals 2 and 3 of NAIA.
 The Tagalog Region, MIndanao Pavilion, Bohol area, and select Visayan sites such as the Magellan Cross were demolished.

 Nayong Pilipino briefly opened again on December 12, 2004 after a ₱600 thousand clearing and renovation works.
-By this time among the attractions that still exists were the Bicol, Cordilleras, Ilocos regions, an aviary, a children's playground, a picnic area and some lagoons.
+By this time among the attractions that still exist were the Bicol, Cordilleras, Ilocos regions, an aviary, a children's playground, a picnic area and some lagoons.
 The reopening was done in line with the Christmas season.
 The park was later closed again but a Nayong Pilipino theme park was later opened at the Clark Freeport Zone in Pampanga.

+In December 2024, San Miguel Infrastructure (SMHC) and PAGCOR signed a 25-year lease for the 15-hectare Nayong Pilipino Cultural Park.
+The renovation and infrastructure development includes PAGCOR's 40,000-square-meter headquarters on a two-hectare parcel of land.